syncfusion-content/xamarin-docs/Xamarin/SfRotator/populating-data.md

 ## DataSource

-SfRotator items can be populated with a collection of image datas.
+SfRotator items can be populated with a collection of image data.
 For example, a user may want to create a SfRotator control which will display a sequence of images.

 {% tabs %}